xValentim/DeepFakeLab/README.md

 ## 🔮 Insert feature

-In this context, we already have vector feature (yay!), so we can insert feature with this simple math:
+In this context, we already have a vector feature (yay!), so we can incorporate this feature using a simple mathematical operation:

 $$FakeImage = \psi(\phi(x) + \sum_{i} t_i \cdot \vec v_i)$$